 Remember to PIN THIS to save the recipe for later!

 The three main components of this dish – the fish, vegetables and quinoa – come together really easily with only about 15 minutes of active prep time.
+Plus, these bowls are totally customizable depending on what’s in your pantry and fridge.
 The first step is to whisk the 5-ingredient glaze together (s&p doesn’t count in my book) and slather it all over the salmon fillets.
 You can prep the fish a few hours ahead and leave uncovered in the fridge.
 However, be sure to let the salmon sit out at room temperature a good 30 minutes before popping in the oven for even cooking.

 The salmon can hang out on the counter while you prep the sweet potatoes, which are simply tossed in olive oil and sprinkled with a bit of jerk seasoning and s&p.
 The salmon and sweet potatoes bake at the same temperature but the sweet potatoes get a head start since they take longer.